 Are you thinking of applying for the Arkansas food stamps program?
 If so, it is important to review the eligibility requirements, application process and your rights and responsibilities if you receive benefits.
 Otherwise, you risk having your application rejected if you did not submit it in the correct manner or do not abide by the regulations.

 This program was renamed the Supplemental Nutrition Assistance Program, or SNAP program, to help fight the stigma surrounding government benefits.
-In Arkansas alone, approximately 388,000 people receive benefits.
-More than 76 percent of Arkansas recipients are families with children, and nearly 37 percent are families with seniors or people with disabilities.
 These recipients have extremely low income, and SNAP helps expand their food budgets.

 Learn About Arkansas Food Stamps Requirements